Mikelmx/Black-Jack/README.md

 # Black-Jack

-A visual game of black jack!
-Made with pygame.
+A visual game of Black Jack!

 Run the main.py script to get started.

-Game Controls
+Game Controls:

 Press space to end beting period or to HIT (get another card).
 Press TAB to STAY.
 Click on the chips on the left side of the screen to place a bet.